etwk/blog/content/lists/books.md

 - [ ] The Idealist's Survival Kit: 75 Simple Ways to Avoid Burnout #social-work
 - [ ] Inclusion on Purpose: An Intersectional Approach to Creating a Culture of Belonging at Work #must
 - [ ] Working: People Talk About What They Do All Day and How They Feel About What They Do #must
+- [ ] Private Government: How Employers Rule Our Lives (and Why We Don't Talk about It) #politics  #must

 ## Writers
 ### Alice Walker